Opinion | I refuse to be a burden on my family or health-care providers. So I’m staying home.

 This business about pushing for social distancing and closing down workplaces and stores and restaurants is bad all around, claims Trump.
 “You can destroy a country this way, by closing it down,” he said in a program broadcast from the Rose Garden on Tuesday by his administration’s unofficial department of propaganda, Fox News.

-Trump wants to lift some the public-health guidelines that he, Vice President Pence and top federal health officials only a week ago touted as the difference between life and death.
+Trump wants to lift some of the public health guidelines that he, Vice President Pence and top federal health officials only a week ago touted as the difference between life and death.

 It matters not that other public officials and experts, such as Scott Gottlieb, Trump’s former Food and Drug Administration commissioner, are warning that the country cannot return to a thriving economy while the pandemic rages.